Hyper-threading: Overview

 Hyper-threading works by duplicating certain sections of the processor—those that store the architectural state—but not duplicating the main execution resources.
-This allows a hyper-threading processor to appear as the usual "physical" processor and an extra "logical" processor to the host operating system (HTT-unaware operating systems see two "physical" processors), allowing the operating system to schedule two threads or processes simultaneously and appropriately.
-When execution resources would not be used by the current task in a processor without hyper-threading, and especially when the processor is stalled, a hyper-threading equipped processor can use those execution resources to execute another scheduled task.
+This allows a hyper-threading processor to appear as the usual "physical" processor plus an extra "logical" processor to the host operating system (HTT-unaware operating systems see two "physical" processors), allowing the operating system to schedule two threads or processes simultaneously and appropriately.
+When execution resources in a hyper-threaded processor are not in use by the current task, and especially when the processor is stalled, those execution resources can be used to execute another scheduled task.
 (The processor may stall due to a cache miss, branch misprediction, or data dependency.)

 This technology is transparent to operating systems and programs.
-The minimum that is required to take advantage of hyper-threading is symmetric multiprocessing (SMP) support in the operating system, as the logical processors appear as standard separate processors.
+The minimum that is required to take advantage of hyper-threading is symmetric multiprocessing (SMP) support in the operating system, since the logical processors appear no different to the operating system than physical processors.

-It is possible to optimize operating system behavior on multi-processor hyper-threading capable systems.
+It is possible to optimize operating system behavior on multi-processor, hyper-threading capable systems.
 For example, consider an SMP system with two physical processors that are both hyper-threaded (for a total of four logical processors).
 If the operating system's thread scheduler is unaware of hyper-threading, it will treat all four logical processors the same.
-If only two threads are eligible to run, it might choose to schedule those threads on the two logical processors that happen to belong to the same physical processor; that processor would become extremely busy while the other would idle, leading to poorer performance than is possible by scheduling the threads onto different physical processors.
-This problem can be avoided by improving the scheduler to treat logical processors differently from physical processors; in a sense, this is a limited form of the scheduler changes that are required for NUMA systems.
+If only two threads are eligible to run, it might choose to schedule those threads on the two logical processors that happen to belong to the same physical processor.
+That processor would be extremely busy, and would share execution resources, while the other processor would remain idle, leading to poorer performance than if the threads were scheduled on different physical processors.
+This problem can be avoided by improving the scheduler to treat logical processors differently from physical processors, which is, in a sense, a limited form of the scheduler changes required for NUMA systems.